eindiran/eindiran.github.io/_posts/2020-02-25-2-plus-2-equals-5-adventures-with-the-cpython-integer-cache.markdown

 id(a) == id(b)  # False!
 ```

-The integer cache is used by the CPython interpretters for both Python 2 and 3 (though I suppose we are now not supposed to acknowledge that 2 even exists), but today we'll just be using the CPython 3.6 interpretter.
+The integer cache is used by the CPython interpreters for both Python 2 and 3 (though I suppose we are now not supposed to acknowledge that 2 even exists), but today we'll just be using the CPython 3.6 interpreter.
 Take a look at [the official docs](https://docs.python.org/3/c-api/long.html#c.PyLong_FromLong) for the Python C API: it points out that the integer cache is just implemented as an array of integer objects, so in principle it is possible to change the value of each integer in the array.
 From the docs:

 > The current implementation keeps an array of integer objects for all integers between -5 and 256, when you create an int in that range you actually just get back a reference to the existing object.
 So it should be possible to change the value of 1.
 I suspect the behaviour of Python in this case is undefined. :-)

 This made me curious: what does happen when you change the value of the integers stored in the integer cache?
-What kinds of abberant and unexpected behavior will we see?
+What kinds of aberrant and unexpected behavior will we see?
 What if we changed _all_ of them?

 ### Part One: Figuring out the plan of attack